WPI-AIAA/GoatFinder-PCB/README.md

 # GoatFinder-PCB
-PCB Cad Files for GoatFinder
+### PCB Files for GoatFinder

+Made using Eagle 8.4.1 Premium